mjpvl-ai/LocaLLM/README.md

 This guide will help you set up, build, and run the DeepSeek LLM model using Docker.

+## Problem Statement

+With the growing need for running Large Language Models (LLMs) on local machines, setting up and deploying these models efficiently remains a challenge.
+The objective of this project is to provide a streamlined way to deploy the DeepSeek-LLM-7B-Base model using llama.cpp within a Docker container.
+This ensures a portable, reproducible, and scalable environment for local inference.

 ## Prerequisites

 Make sure you have the following installed on your system: